Skip to content

 The most common types of car accidents include:

 • A Rollover accident occurs when a vehicle tips over on its side or roof or rolls over multiple times before coming to a rest.
-A rollover accident may occur on vehicles with a high center of gravity, such as an SUV.
-A rollover can be triggered by factors such as the driver’s speed, road conditions, or overcorrections when a vehicle loses traction or swerves.

-• Single-car accidents include car accidents where a vehicle runs off the road, collides with a roadside object, or hits an animal as it crosses the road.
+• Single-car accidents include accidents where a vehicle runs off the road, collides with a roadside object, or hits an animal as it crosses the road.

 • Side-impact collisions, also known as T-bone car accidents, occur when one vehicle hits the side of another car.
-Due to the lack of side safety protection in many vehicles, side-impact collisions tend to have more severe injuries than other kinds of accidents.
-Side-impact car accidents typically occur when one driver fails to yield the right-of-way.

 • Head-on collisions occur when the front of two vehicles collide.
 Fatalities often result when head-on collisions occur at speed.
-Head-on collisions often happen as a driver drives in the wrong direction on a one-way street or when a vehicle crosses the oncoming lane of traffic.

 Associations & Awards